What Is CSA?

 - Chest-thumping pride in supporting a small farm

-- Immeasurable joy when picking juicy tomatoes from the vine
+- Immeasurable joy when picking sun-warmed, juicy tomatoes from the vine

-- The genuine magic of holding a warm egg
+- The genuine magic of cracking open a blue-shelled, golden-yolked egg

-- Fizzy giddiness at watching children run through the fields
+- Giddiness at watching children run through the fields (and willingly eat their veggies!)

 - Deep satisfaction when cooking colorful, flavorful meals

-- The nutrient rush from ingesting vitamin-packed veggies
+- The nutrient rush from ingesting vitamin-rich veggies and protein-packed meat

 - A return to good health from medicinal salves and tinctures